McCarthy seeks to mollify conservatives ahead of federal spending fight

-Speaker Kevin McCarthy (R-Calif.) huddled with some of his most vocal conservative critics Friday just before the two-week holiday break, a final in-person gathering intended to ease the hard-liners’ deficit concerns before the long summer fight over government spending.
+With a two-week holiday break starting next week, Speaker Kevin McCarthy (R-Calif.) gathered some of his most vocal conservative critics Friday for a meeting intended to ease the hard-liners’ deficit concerns ahead of the long summer fight over government spending.

 It’s been a rocky few weeks in the House.
-The Speaker’s conservative critics have been grumbling that he caved too quickly in debt ceiling negotiations with President Biden, and they’re seeking concrete assurances that McCarthy will hold a harder line — and demand deeper cuts — in the coming partisan battle over funding the government beyond September.
+The Speaker’s conservative critics have been grumbling that he caved too quickly during debt ceiling negotiations with President Biden, and they’re seeking concrete assurances that McCarthy will hold a harder line — and demand deeper cuts — in the upcoming partisan battle over funding the government beyond September.

-To mollify those gripes, the Speaker summoned a group of at least eight conservatives to his office in the Capitol Friday afternoon, where he sought to convince the skeptics that Republican leaders share their goals when it comes to spending cuts.
-Afterwards, McCarthy characterized the discussion as a sort-of primer on what GOP leaders aim to achieve in their appropriations bills.
+To mollify those gripes, the Speaker summoned a group of at least eight conservatives to his office in the Capitol on Friday afternoon, seeking to convince the skeptics that Republican leaders share their goals when it comes to spending cuts.
+Afterward, McCarthy characterized the discussion as a sort of primer on the goals GOP leaders aim to achieve in their appropriations bills.

 “You have to think differently.
 We got to start at the beginning,” McCarthy said.
 “It’s walking people through what’s in the approps bills now, and what could be as the other ones get marked up.
 Greater input, greater conversations.
 And the more knowledge, the better off we are in the better chance we have at passing.”

-McCarthy said that with lawmakers leaving for a two-week recess on Friday, he did not want members to “just go away,” and that he is setting up more meetings on the matter over the break.
+With lawmakers leaving for a two-week recess on Friday, McCarthy said he did not want members to “just go away,” and that he is setting up more meetings on the matter over the break.

 In an indication of the high stakes, some of the conservatives had delayed flights home in order to join Friday’s meeting, according to Rep. Clay Higgins (R-La.), who was among them.
 Higgins acknowledged that GOP leaders face an arduous task in rallying 218 votes behind their spending bills given the party’s slim majority — “The understatement of possibly the decade,” he said — but he also predicted they would meet that goal.